mapcrafter/mapcrafter/docs/using_mapcrafter.rst

 	output_dir = output

-	[world]
+	[world:myworld]
+	input_dir = world

+	[map:mymap]
-	name = My World
+	name = My Map
-	world = world
+	world = myworld

-In the configuration file you define which worlds the renderer should render.
+In the configuration file you define which worlds and maps the renderer should render.
+Worlds are the different Minecraft Worlds, maps are the rendered Minecraft Worlds.
+They can be rendered with different rendermodes and different rotations.

-In this example is defined that the renderer should render the world in the directory ``world/`` into the output directory ``output/``.
+You have to declare every world you want to use in a section which name is prefixed with ``world:``.
+Then you can use these worlds for your different maps.
+Every map section name is also prefixed with ``map:``.
+In this example is the world ``myworld`` with the input directory ``world/`` declared.
+The world ``myworld`` is rendered as map ``mymap`` into the output directory ``output/``.

 All relative paths in configuration files are relative to the path of the configuration file.

 Now it's time to render your first world::

-	mapcrafter -c myworld.conf
+    mapcrafter -c render.conf

 To improve the performance you can also render the map with multiple threads::

-	mapcrafter -c myworld.conf -j 2
+    mapcrafter -c render.conf -j 2

 2 is the number of threads the renderer should use.
 You should use the count of your CPU cores, but often the input/output is the bottleneck so using more